 Track all your purchases.

 Learn your spending habits.
 Figure out where you can save by looking back on the previous month and focusing on whatever your “weak spot” is.
 If you are new to budgeting, a great way to start is to complete an audit on your spending.
 Save all your receipts, credit card statements, etc. and put them into an Excel spreadsheet.
-This will give you the chance to look at where you are spending the most money and where you can budget more effectively.
+This will give you the chance to look at where you are spending the most money and where you can budget and manage money during vanlife more effectively.
 You may be totally surprised by what you find!

 There are numerous apps that will come in handy when budgeting and managing money.
 One of the first apps that comes to mind when thinking about budgeting is Mint.
 Mint is a free app that allows you to track money, manage when bills are due, check your credit score, and more.
 It also breaks down your spending into different categories, so you can figure out where you can work to improve savings.